Sugar Act Summary

 “what more alarms us, is, the attack made upon our molasses trade to Surinam and the West-India islands, which is a principal support of our rum manufactory, fishery, and lumber trade.
 These stopped, we cannot possibly make our remittances to London, and in that case, I am satisfied, England must sensibly feel the loss of her colonies, as a market for her manufactories.”

-Fort George Fires on the HMS St. John
+Americans at Fort George Fired on the HMS St. John

-The economy of Rhode Island was especially dependent on rum, and there were run-ins between colonists and the British navy.
-One incident led to shots being fired on a British ship.
+The economy of Rhode Island was especially dependent on rum, and there were run-ins between colonists and the British Navy.
+One incident in Rhode Island led to shots being fired on a British ship.

 To help enforce the act and catch smugglers, British naval ships were sent to patrol the waters off the coast of New England, including the HMS St. John.
 In July 1764, the St. John was on patrol in Narragansett Bay, keeping an eye out for smugglers.
 Some of the crewmen were in the town of Newport and had been accused of stealing some chickens.
 They also tried to force a man to join their crew, an act known as impressment.
 A fight ensued and the crewmen were driven off.